 I like sleeping with a heavy blanket; it’s just easier to drift off to sleep when I feel its weight.
-I can never read while I’m in a moving car or I’ll start to feel nauseous.
+I can never read while I’m in a moving car or else I’ll start to feel nauseous.
 I can watch TV while knitting and keep track of both my knitting and what’s on the screen.
 I can’t work while music is playing in the background or I won’t be able to concentrate and I can’t stand the smell of petrol.

 In school, most of us learned that we had 5 senses, but science tells us otherwise.
 Sight, smell, touch, hearing, and taste are of course among our primary senses.
 But other senses can be added to the list including: the vestibular system, proprioception, and interoception.

 The vestibular system makes up our sense of balance and spatial perception.
 For instance, this sense makes us capable of being able to feel and understand that we’re riding in an elevator even when our eyes are closed.
-Proprioception is being able to tell where we feel something in or on our bodies without having to look.
+Proprioception is being able to tell where we feel something in or on our bodies without having to look at it.
 For example, the aches and pains we feel in our bodies after a heavy workout is an example of proprioception.

-So how can being aware of our eight sense be beneficial to us?
+So how can being aware of our eight senses be beneficial to us?
 Well, as we start to better understand that our individual senses determine our preferences, we will also begin to realize that we don’t have all that much control over our senses.
 This acknowledgement can help us be more compassionate and understanding not only of ourselves but others.
 That means that perhaps when others act on or express preferences contrary to our own, rather than taking it personally, we can simply understand that their senses are different from our own.

 Being able to see the needs of our senses allows us to live a more comfortable life.
 Our senses don’t simply come out and say “I’m your proprioception and right now I need stimulation” or “I’m your vestibular system and I need to be fed”.
 Instead, they encourage us to play tennis or jump into a children’s ball pit.
 The temptations and desire we feel to partake in such activities are clear marks of our proprioception and vestibular system.